-The African and African American (AFA) Studies Program at Eastern Kentucky University invites students pursuing a minor or certificate in AFA to apply for the AFA Study Abroad Scholarship in Africa (ASASA).
+African & African American (AFA) Studies at Eastern Kentucky University invites students pursuing a minor or certificate in AFA to apply for the AFA Study Abroad Scholarship in Africa (ASASA).
 The purpose of ASASA is to increase awareness of and respect for cultural differences by setting aside $2000 annually to support four EKU students interested in studying abroad in Africa.
-Through this scholarship, AFA is helping to develop Kentucky leaders equipped with broad cultural perspectives that would help them address the needs of our global community.
+Through this scholarship, AFA is helping to develop Kentucky leaders equipped with broad cultural perspectives that will help them address the needs of our global community.

-- Must be an EKU student pursuing a minor or certificate in African and African American Studies.
+- Must be an EKU student pursuing a minor or certificate in African & African American Studies.

 - Must apply to an EKU-affiliated study abroad program in Africa that applies toward an EKU degree and/or AFA minor/certificate.
 See link for approved EKU study abroad programs: http://studyabroad.eku.edu/.

 - Must consult with Education Abroad Office staff in Keith 129.
 Call 859.622.8794 or email Katie.Samuel@eku.edu for an appointment.

 - Must submit a projected budget form, signed by EKU Education Abroad staff.